How Long After Settlement Do I Get My Money?

 How Long After Settlement Do You Get Money?

-After you settle your injury case, you can generally expect your attorney to receive payment from the insurance company within three to six weeks.
-This time frame is different for every case and may be longer depending on the payment agreement and your bank’s deposit policies.
+After settling your injury case, you can expect your attorney to receive payment from the insurance company within three to six weeks.
+This time frame differs for every case and may be longer depending on the payment agreement and your bank’s deposit policies.
 A few other factors may affect how long it takes to receive your settlement funds, including:

 Lump-Sum vs. Structured Settlement

 If you have agreed to installment payments in a structured settlement, you will receive your settlement payments in a set schedule over an agreed time frame.
-Since you will still be responsible for any outstanding bills, liens, and attorney’s fees, be sure to discuss this type of payment plan with your lawyer.
+Discuss this payment plan with your lawyer since you will still be responsible for outstanding bills, liens, and attorney’s fees.
 You may be required to set up automatic payments to your lienholders and attorney to pay your bills promptly.

 Your Bank May Delay the Payment

-With large lump sum payments, banks will often hold the deposit amount until they verify the payment's validity.
-While this is standard procedure for many banks, verification can take up to six days if the check is cut from a different bank.
+With large lump sum payments, banks often hold the deposit amount until they verify its validity.
+While this is standard for many banks, verification can take up to six days if the check is cut from a different bank.
 In a typical settlement check timeline, if the payment is made from the same bank, your deposit should only take a couple of days to clear since the bank can more easily verify the deposit internally.

 If the funds do not go into your account in a reasonable time, contact your attorney.
-They can reach out to the bank on your behalf to determine the cause of the delay and help resolve any issues so that you can receive your funds sooner rather than later.
+They can contact the bank on your behalf to determine the cause of the delay and help resolve any issues so that you can receive your funds sooner rather than later.

 Why is My Settlement Payment Delayed?

-Some situations that can delay your payment include:
+Some situations that can delay the payment process include:

 • Insurance company delay: Sometimes, the insurance company may experience an internal error or delay when completing the forms or cutting your check.
 There may be no set period for the insurance company to pay your settlement; however, most companies submit settlement checks within three to six weeks.

-• Your lawyer is negotiating liens: In some cases, your attorney may negotiate various invoices on your behalf before they submit payment.
-If you need to expedite your settlement check, discuss a split payment with your attorney.
+• Your lawyer is negotiating liens: Sometimes, your attorney may negotiate various invoices on your behalf before they submit payment.
+Discuss a split payment with your attorney if you need to expedite your settlement check.
 They may be able to cut a check for a portion of your payment while withholding a certain amount for bills and fees.
 Once everything is paid, they can send any remaining amount to you in a second check.

 • The mail is delayed: If your attorney is mailing the check, you may experience postal delays.
 While local mail tends to get to you within a few days, long delays are not unheard of, especially during the holidays or poor weather.
 If you think your check was lost in the mail, contact the post office and your attorney to find a resolution.
 If the post office cannot locate the check within a reasonable period, you may need to ask your attorney to cancel it and issue a new one.

-If you think it is taking too long after the settlement to get your money, contact your lawyer.
-Whether you believe that your check is unduly delayed or have any other concerns, a dedicated personal injury lawyer will ensure you receive your settlement funds as quickly as possible.
+Contact an experienced personal injury attorney if you think getting your money takes too long after the settlement.
+Whether you believe your check is unduly delayed or have any other concerns, a dedicated personal injury lawyer will ensure you receive your settlement funds as quickly as possible.